Published On: September 4, 2017

 When Do You Need Event Insurance?

-You need liquor liability insurance for your event anytime you are responsible for planning and hosting a festival, concert, or another such large-scale event in which any alcohol is served.
-This is very similar to the insurance required for bars because it can provide important coverage when unfortunate events related to intoxication occur.
+You need liquor liability insurance anytime you are responsible for planning and hosting a festival, concert, or another large-scale event where any alcohol is served.
+This is very similar to the insurance required for bars because it can provide necessary coverage when unfortunate events related to intoxication occur.
+It helps protect businesses and event attendees and will cover expenses from lawsuits or injuries.

 Why Do You Need Event Insurance?

 Most venues only have limited liability insurance to cover their interests, not yours.
 As such, you need to make sure your employees and vendors are fully protected.
-Without proper event insurance, you risk leaving yourself vulnerable to potential litigation and lawsuits should one of your employees, vendors, contractors, or guests get injured in some manner.
-You can think of it as bar insurance that covers you in temporary locations.
+Without proper event insurance, you risk leaving yourself vulnerable to potential litigation and lawsuits should one of your employees, vendors, contractors, or guests get injured somehow.
+You can think of it as a bar insurance that covers you in temporary locations.

 What Does Event Insurance Cover?

-There are different types of event insurance coverage available, and you can get exactly what you need, including:
+There are different types of event insurance coverage available, and you can get precisely what you need, including:

 What Protection Does Liquor Liability Insurance Offer?